Declaration of Domicile in Florida

 Tax implications

-- No State Income Tax: Florida is one of seven states that do not levy a state income tax, offering a substantial financial incentive to becoming a resident.
+• No State Income Tax: Florida is one of several states that do not levy a broad state personal income tax, which can provide substantial state-tax savings compared with higher-tax states, depending on your income mix and prior state of residence.

 Steps to establishing domicile in Florida